LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-stephen-vitkovitchs-eu-picks/index.md

 banner:
   - imported/picks-stephen-vitkovitchs-eu-picks/image1202.jpeg
 description: >-
-  Stepping up for this week&#39;s sonic tasteboard, we have the head of the fantastic Byrd Out&nbsp;label, all tracks gathered in this here spotify playlist, take it away Stephen!&nbsp; Frederick [Loose Lips bawseman) asked me about this a few days after the fourth anniversary of the EU Referendum, so I thought a &#39;Picks&#39; on Europe would [...]Read More...
+  Stepping up for this week;s sonic tasteboard, we have the head of the fantastic Byrd Out;label, all tracks gathered in this here spotify playlist, take it away Stephen!; Frederick [Loose Lips bawseman) asked me about this a few days after the fourth anniversary of the EU Referendum, so I thought a ;Picks; on Europe would [...]Read More...
 published: true
 tags: feature
 featured: false